Holyblade/Discord-Twitch_APPv0.12/README.md

 - To test applications that filter messages, E.G. GDPR Apps.

 # Basics
-The algorithm will automatically filter messages that it deems useless or against GDPR, such as:
+The algorithm will automatically filter and remove messages that it deems useless or against GDPR, such as:
 - Mentions;
 - Appointments;
 - Images and other files attached;